Raikeran/hello-world/README.md

 # hello-world
 First GitHub project

-Soon, the Orokin will fall.
+Soon, the Tenno will fall.